 I mention all this so that you’ll know that we’ll be a little late getting things set up for the next issue.
 I’d show you a note from my doctor but I’m on the don’t-get-sick plan.
 But remember, as George Carlin used to say, a good motto to live by is: Try not to get killed.

-Okay, the Spring 2015 issue of Subprimal Poetry Art is ready.
+Okay, the Spring 2015 issue of Subprimal Poetry Art/Music is ready.
 We've been busy the last month making final selections, arranging things with the authors, creating the musical accompaniment for the author’s recorded readings, working with layout, etc. All the fun things that go into producing an issue.

 Once again, we have contributors from around the world, and are very pleased to present a variety of voices.